paigeweber13/fine-hardware-visualization/README.md

 think about alignment while writing the benchmark because I try to do a load in the middle of a cache line.
 So maybe those instructions just don't happen?
 I don't know how the hardware handles invalid commands.

+Another theory: since vmovapd only moves a vector of doubles, maybe that just means my manually calculated data is off because it is only 32 bytes per instruction, not 64?
+"Volume by retired instructions" is off by about a factor of two, so this sounds reasonable.

+I tried switching to regular assignment without intrinsics and the assembly instead uses **vmovsd** (vector move scalar double... seems like an oxymoron) and now includes what seems to be six per iteration.
+However, there are a lot of complicated jump statements and likwid reports the same number of retired instructions so it's probably still just two per loop.

+Strangely, memory volume as reported by likwid was higher in L3 and Memory when using direct assignment instead of the instrinsic.
+These higher values were closer to calculated volumes.
+Why?

+#### For the final 3 iterations:
+##### Manually calculated volumes:
+Name: manually calculated volume, dtype: float64
+16     5.24288
+17    10.48576
+18    20.97152

+##### Using intrinsic
+Name: L3 data volume [GBytes], dtype: float64
+16     3.743730
+17     7.029880
+18    14.544200

+Name: Memory data volume [GBytes], dtype: float64
+16     1.969470
+17     8.604530
+18    10.764700

+##### Direct assignment
+Name: L3 data volume [GBytes], dtype: float64
+16     5.010750
+17    10.298100
+18    21.149400

+Name: Memory data volume [GBytes], dtype: float64
+16     3.650170
+17     8.718550
+18    21.705100

 ## 2020-03-17 through 2020-03-24
 ### Memory